 Meadow sundrops, Oenothera pilosella

 A short evening primrose with showy flowers for the front of a border.
 Meadow sundrops grow to only 30 to 60 cm in height.
-Their large, cheery yellow flowers bloom in June and July and open during the day, not in the evening.
-This perennial plant is easy to grow and can spread quickly, filling in empty spaces.
+Their large, cheery yellow flowers bloom in June and July and open during the day, as opposed to evening primrose, which flowers open in the evening.
+This perennial plant is easy to grow and can spread quickly by rhizomes, filling in empty spaces and forming great ground-covering mats.
+It could be considered the most cheerful groundcover.
 Its shallow root system makes it easy to keep at bay.

 Ecology: